paigeshin/SwiftUIAdaptiveKit/README.md

 ### `adaptiveSpacing()`

+Type: Function

+Base Default: height

-This is a function.
-Proportionally resizing based on the height by default.
-You can add additional argument `width` when you want to resize your screen based on width.
+How it works: Proportionally resizing based on the height by default.

 ```swift
     VStack(spacing: adaptiveSpacing(8)) {